The hallway smelled like berry potpourri.

 “What is this about again?” she asked.

 I smirked at the word ‘again.’
 She actually hadn’t asked.
 She’d gotten flustered, as people do when I flash the badge.
-Now she seemed to be having second thoughts, like maybe she should have challenged me more downstairs.
+Now she seemed to be having second thoughts, like maybe she should’ve challenged me more downstairs.
 She couldn’t have been older than 19 or 20.

 I opened the second box.
-There was a wine journal, a plastic horse figurine with a broken leg, a collection of body lotions, and other sundries.
+There was a wine journal, a plastic horse figurine with a broken leg, a collection of body lotions, and a mess of other bathroom sundries.